nishanthd/tarzantime/content/blog/mongodb and aggregation/index.md

 ---
 title: MongoDB and aggregation
-date: "2021-07-01T22:12:03.284Z"
+date: "2022-04-14T22:12:03.284Z"
 tags: ['mongodb','aggregation','springboot']
 description: "Mongodb And Aggregation"
 thumbnail: ./mongodb-image.jpeg
 folder: blog
 ---

-Is MongoDB NoSQL ?
-In a way yes , but lets go through one of the features of it before you believe it.

-###Aggregation

-Aggregation operations process data records and return computed results.
 Aggregation operations group values from multiple documents together, and can perform a variety of operations on the grouped data to return a single result.
 MongoDB provides three ways to perform aggregation: the aggregation pipeline, the map-reduce function, and single purpose aggregation methods.

 #####when you need aggregation ?
 - to perform group by